-One of the many pharmacokinetic properties required to establish how a drug will fare within the body is called bioavailability - a critical determinant for whether a drug will be effective if taken orally.
+One of the many pharmacokinetic properties required to establish how a drug will fare within the body is called bioavailability - a critical determinant for whether a drug will be effective if taken orally, and if so, what the effective dose will be.
 Bioavailability is a measure of the how well a pill will be absorbed in the gut and subsequently enter the bloodstream.
 For example, if a drug has a bioavailability of 100% then all of that drug that was swallowed will end up in the blood (4).

 Figure 1.
 (Left) The MME conversion factor used by the CDC for oxycodone and oxymorphone.
 Values are normalized so that morphine is 1.0.
 According to the table, a dose of oxymorphone is "worth" three times more than that of morphine and two-times that of oxycodone.
 PO means orally.
 IR means immediate release.
 Source: CDC.
 (Right).
 The bioavailability of common opioid drugs.
 Note that oxycodone is 6-8.7 times more bioavailable than oxymorphone.
 Source: Pruskowski, et.al., Opioid Pharmacokinetics #307.
 Journal of Palliative Medicine, 19(6), 668–670(2016). doi:10.1089/jpm.2016.0024